unifiedstreaming/live-demo-cmaf/README.md

 For more information about Unified Origin or you have any questions please visit see our [Documentation](http://docs.unified-streaming.com/) or contact us at [support@unified-streaming.com](mailto:support@unified-streaming.com?subject=[GitHub]%20CMAF%20Ingest%20Live%20Demo).
 ![Image](../master/cmaf_flow.png?raw=true)

-The demo consists of two Docker containers which are deployed using Docker Compose.
+The demo consists of multiple Docker containers which are deployed using Docker Compose.

+The 2x ffmpeg containers send synchronised Video / Audio fragments (each 1 sample in duration) to Unified Origin.
+The timestamp of each fragment is set to a mulitple of the sample duration since epoch (in the relevent timescale).

-The default track configuration created is below, however encoding parameters can be updated within the [docker-compose.yaml](docker-compose.yaml).
+The default track configuration created is below, however encoding parameters can be updated within the [ffmpeg/entrypoint.py](entrypoint.py).
 - Video Track 1 - 1280x720 1000k AVC 96GOP@50FPS
 - Video Track 2 - 1024x576 500k AVC 48GOP@25FPS
 - Audio Track 1 - 128kbs 48kHz AAC-LC - English language